aderbique/CSE571/assignments/assn5/ASSIGNMENT5.md

 ## Exercise 1.4 (12pt)
 ### Prompt
-Apply policy iteration, showing each step in full, to determine the optimal policy when the *initial policy* is pi(cool) = Slow and pi(warm) = fast. **Show both the policy evaluation and policy improvement steps cleary until convergence.** Assuming a discount factor of 0.5.
+Apply policy iteration, showing each step in full, to determine the optimal policy when the *initial policy* is pi(cool) = Slow and π(warm) = fast. **Show both the policy evaluation and policy improvement steps cleary until convergence.** Assuming a discount factor of 0.5.

 ### Reponse